Accreditation process of Conformity Assessment Bodies by Akkreditierung Austria, the Austrian national Accreditation Body

 - provides advise on accreditation issues to Akkreditierung Austria

 - serves as a forum to harmonise the interests of national authorities involved in accreditation.

 The Extended Accreditation Board

-Accredited Conformity Assessment Bodies are authorised to use, in addition to the federal coat-of-arms, an accreditation mark as specified in the Akkreditierungszeichen-VO (Regulation on Accreditation Marks) and guide L 04.
+Accredited Conformity Assessment Bodies are required to use an accreditation mark as specified in the Akkreditierungszeichen-VO (Regulation on Accreditation Marks) and guide L 04.

 Every accredited Conformity Assessment Body (CAB) is granted a specific accreditation mark for every conformity assessment activity (such as calibration, testing, inspection, certification of managemnt systems, certification of products, processes and services, certification of personnel, verification ...).
 The use of such accreditation marks is restricted to the specific Conformity Assessment Body.

 Use of the accreditation mark is mandatory on all reports / certificates issued by accredited Conformity Assessment Bodies, if at least a part of the conformity assessment activity was performed under the granted accreditation.